vvraj00480-debug/venditera/readme.md

 ## 8. Usage

-1. Open the browser tab that Streamlit launches (default: `http://localhost:8501`).
+1. Open the browser tab that Streamlit launches at local host.
 2. Use the **sidebar** to choose:
    - Engine type (Content-Based or Hybrid)
    - Number of recommendations (3–20)